MHA to consider mandating deployment of staff from online platforms to police’s Anti-Scam Command

 Mr Shanmugam said this in a written parliamentary reply in response to Mr Derrick Goh’s (Nee Soon GRC) question on how the ministry can better facilitate the learning of anti-scam best practices among e-commerce platforms.

-MHA had earlier said that these Codes of Practice, which aim to strengthen partnership with online services to counter scams and malicious cyber activities, will come into force at a later stage.
+MHA had earlier said that these codes of practice, which aim to strengthen partnerships with online services to counter scams and malicious cyber activities, will come into force at a later stage.

 Mr Shanmugam said: “Meta is aware of the timeline for the Codes to be introduced and the Government’s expectations.
 We will not hesitate to take designated online service providers to task if they do not comply with the Codes’ requirements.”